Mythic - Developing Custom Agent - Part 1 Architecture & Your First HTTP Callback

 "REPLACE_USER_AGENT": str(params.get("USER_AGENT", "Mozilla/5.0")),

-# The http profile returns post_uri as "/data" (with leading slash).
+# http profile returns post_uri as "/data" — strip leading / to avoid "//data"

 "REPLACE_POST_URI": str(params.get("post_uri", "/data")).lstrip("/"),